Synthetixio/SIPs/SIPS/sip-77.md

 ### Pause stake when rewards completed

 When a `StakingRewards` campaign has completed the contract needs to prevent anyone from staking into it.
-They won't accrue rewards and can cause blocking issues with inverse Synths that need to be rebalanced which need to be purged.
+They staker will not accrue any rewards and can cause blocking issues with inverse Synths that need to be purged so that they can be relanced.
 Adding `Pausable.sol` and modifier `notPaused` to `stake()` will allow the admin to set `paused` to `true` preventing anyone from staking. `SelfDestructible` has not been implemented and given the amount of value in these contracts probably best not to implement.

 ### Potential overflow bug fix